udomsubnk/KaosApp-Chatbot/README.md

 * Have fun!

-> Don't forgot my Facebook app is not released yet, So it will response me only.
+> Don't forgot that my Facebook app is not released yet, So it will response me only.